 Unfortunately, the butane cartridge may be hard to find and relatively expensive.
 And even when on the lowest setting, a full round only lasts around 3hr.
 You may feel it difficult to turn on in below – zero temperature.

 - Average rate: 4.3/5 from 357 reviews

 - Dimensions: 4 x 12.8 x 18 inches

 - Adjustable from 3200 to 6000 BTU/hr allow it to be used as a secondary heating source

 However, this product still got some defects.
 The fumes produced by the heater may give you a headache or dizzy.
-In order to adapt it to your use, you may have to spend more cash on parts.
-The heater requires dedicate cover when not in use and that is going to cost more.
+To adapt it to your use, you may have to spend more cash on parts.
+The heater requires dedicate cover when not in use, and that is going to cost more.